Car Review

 What is it like on the inside?

 We’d have preferred a bit more padding to Vauxhall’s new flat bottomed steering wheel, but it’s otherwise a good size.
 The dashboard is clean and gets a handy storage shelf with a practical rubber tray.
 There’s also a flexible strap around the centre console, which allows you to store larger devices such as laptops or iPads where the cupholders would normally be.
-Interesting idea, but looked a little... cheap.

 Advertisement - Page continues below

-Upper spec models get front Intelli-Seats with a slot that helps to relieve the pressure on the tailbone, and behind the front seats there’s room for two adults to sit comfortably with plenty of legroom; three at a push, but you wouldn’t want to be three abreast back there for very long.
-No seven-seat option in the Frontera Electric (unlike the hybrid) either, remember.
+Behind the front seats there’s room for two adults to sit comfortably with plenty of legroom, or three at a push, but the floor is higher than the hybrid - forcing rear passengers' knees to a mildly more agressive angle - and you wouldn’t want to be three abreast back there for very long.
+No seven-seat option in the Frontera Electric either, unlike its more flexible hybrid twin.

 Detoxed user experience, you say?
 Uh oh…

 Wait, it’s not as bad as it sounds.
 All variants get a dual 10-inch screen setup, joined at the hip and angled towards the driver.
-They’re clean to read and fuss free, but the driver display is very limited in customisability and the main display feels quite basic.
+They’re clean to read and fuss-free, but the driver display is very limited in customisability and the main display feels quite basic.

 Advertisement - Page continues below